 We are insured through my husband's employer(their parent company, to be accurate) and pay what amounts to a rather substantial co-payment of premiums for top-of-the-line PPO insurance.
 On that portion of our health care, we have pretty good choice and competition.

 However, when it comes to our prescription plan, we have one option: Express Scripts.
 The only way we would be allowed to continue to receive coverage for our prescriptions and choose our local pharmacy would be to choose a Kaiser plan for our Health Insurance.
 Outrageous!
 Why should we have to do that?
 Why should our medical care have to suffer if we want to improve our prescription care?

-Where's the so-called Choice and Competition for prescriptions?
+Where's the so-called choice and competition for prescriptions?
 There is none.
-Once again the "Big Boys" are driving all their competition out of business, forcing us to use only their company or pay hundreds or thousands of dollars out-of-pocket for needed medications our doctors have put us on.
+Once again the "Big Boys" are driving all their competition out of business, forcing us to use only their company or pay hundreds — or even thousands — of dollars out of pocket for needed medications our doctors have put us on.

 This has to change.

 Last week I had yet another in an ongoing series of problems with Express Scripts.
 After making four attempts using their website to request a new prescription for one of my medications, and each time getting a nondescript "Unable to process your request at this time" error message, I used the site's contact form to notify customer service and ask them to resolve the problem.
 More than a full day later I received a reply by email.
 It advised me to use their website to request a new prescription.